Dolphinarium discotheque bombing: Perpetrators

 Both Islamic Jihad and a group calling itself "Hezbollah-Palestine" originally claimed responsibility for the suicide bombing, only to later retract the claims.
 Later on it was revealed that the attack was carried out by Saeed Hotari, aged 22, a militant allegedly linked to the Palestinian Islamist militant group Hamas.

 Official reactions

 Israeli officials called the attack a "massacre".
 President of the Palestinian Authority Yasser Arafat condemned the attack and called for a cease-fire.
-UN Secretary-General Kofi Annan stated that he "condemns this indiscriminate terrorist attack in the strongest possible terms." and that the attack "underlines the urgency of breaking the cycle of violence."
-U.S. President George W. Bush stated that he condemns the attack in the strongest terms and that "There is no justification for senseless attacks against innocent civilians."
+UN Secretary-General Kofi Annan stated that he "[condemned] this indiscriminate terrorist attack in the strongest possible terms" and that the attack "[underlined] the urgency of breaking the cycle of violence."
+U.S. President George W. Bush condemned the attack "in the strongest terms" and said, "There is no justification for senseless attacks against innocent civilians."